Lunar swirls: Onsite investigations

-NASA has proposed sending a rover to Reiner Gamma to obtain in-situ observations of the surface materials there.
-Run by the Johns Hopkins Applied Physics Laboratory, the Lunar Vertex project projects a 2024 mission with a lander and a rover.
-The rover, carrying a multispectral microscope, will determine coarseness and brightness of surface particles, and transmit its data to the lander, which will communicate with Earth-based handlers.
+NASA intends to send a rover to Reiner Gamma to obtain in-situ observations of the surface materials there.
+The Lunar Vertex mission, run by the JHU Applied Physics Laboratory, was selected for flight through the PRISM call for proposals.
+Delivery of the rover for the mission was included in the CLPS CP-11 task order which Intuitive Machines will conduct as the IM-3 mission.
+A MAPP rover carrying a multispectral microscope will determine coarseness and brightness of surface particles and transmit its data to the lander, which will communicate with Earth-based handlers.